21 Surprisingly Simple Ways to Save Money on Pet Care

-To lower the cost of routine and emergency pet care, choose an affordable vet before you need one.
+To save money on pet care — both routine stuff and emergency treatments — choose an affordable vet before you need one.

 Use websites like VetRatingz.com to avoid bad vets (we can tell you from experience, they’re out there).
 Call the acceptable ones and ask what they charge for a basic checkup, vaccinations, teeth cleaning or other procedures.

 If you have an idea of what services your pet might need, ask about those.

 In any case, ask about a few different services so you get an idea of the general price level of each veterinary office.

 11. Don’t Shop at the Vet Office

 In our experience, everything from cat toothbrushes to flea collars costs more at the vet’s office.

 You’re better off buying anything you can at a pet supply store, including any non-prescription medications or treatments.

 Many pet medications are cheaper online.